 In the download area, you may find the complete guide "Growing outdoors for beginners - Part II" in 8 languages (NL-EN-ES-FR-DE-IT-PL-CZ).
 Check it out right away.

 A prefertilized soil like our Batmix contains these building blocks in good doses.
-But if you’re growing in open ground without a fertilized substrate, you can help with a growth nutrient.
-Our basic nutrient Alga Grow has an NPK ratio of 4-2-4, which means there’s four percent nitrogen, two percent phosphorus and four percent of potassium in it.
+But if you’re growing in open ground without a fertilized substrate, you can help with a grow nutrient.
+Our base nutrient Alga Grow has an NPK ratio of 4-2-4, which means there’s four percent nitrogen, two percent phosphorus and four percent of potassium in it.
 That means your plant will have enough of these important elements to sustain fast growth.

 Many fruit bearing plants will start to bend as they get taller and heavier.
 You can help them by putting a stick in the ground next to them and fixing the plant to the stick with stretchable string.
 You can also use zip ties, but be careful not to tighten them too much.
 If the ties are too tight, the thickening plant stem will grow around the ties and might get a wound in that spot.